 - Add tomatoes, chicken and all the spices.
 Fry the meat until it is browned on all sides ad tomato is completely disappeared.
 You may need to add a few spoons of water to prevent it from sticking to the bottom.

-- Add 7 cups of water, head of garlic and bring it to a boil.
+- Add water, head of garlic and bring it to a boil.
 Cover and let simmer for around 15 minutes until chicken is cooked through.

 - Take the garlic out and increase the flame.